shakes76/PatternAnalysis-2024/recognition/ViT-Task5-4697959/README.md

 Following this, we present the best-case plots, which demonstrate the improvements and stability achieved after further fine-tuning.

-### Best Parameters and Plots
+### Best Hyperparameters and Plots

 After hyperparameter fine-tuning, the best parameters were determined as follows:

 **epochs = 80, learning rate = 3e-4, batch size = 32, dropout = 0.1, weight decay = 1e-5**

-The results of training using these parameters are illustrated in the following plots.
+The results of training using these hyperparameters are illustrated in the following plots.

 **Best Accuracy Curve**: